 "Something I can do for you, Vir?"
 "No, I just need to borrow this for a minute—" (waves sword in the air) "—I'll be right back."

-Following along out of curiosity, Londo watches the resulting aggressive haggling with great enjoyment; as someone asks him what's going on, he states that "Now he is ready to be the Ambassador for the Centauri", with the "Now" meaning "Now that he's finally grown a spine and started acting like a proper Centauri, I'll tell him when he calms down."
+Following along out of curiosity, Londo watches the resulting aggressive haggling with great enjoyment; as Zack asks him what's happened to Vir, he states that "Now he is ready to be the Ambassador for the Centauri", with the "Now" meaning "Now that he's finally grown a spine and started acting like a proper Centauri, I'll tell him when he calms down."

 What makes it even funnier: Delenn, and most Minbari, are better known for displaying their anger in Tranquil Fury.
 But now, we seen Delenn well and truly (and hotly) pissed off.